rrakman/rrakman/README.md

 - 👋 Hi, I’m @rrakman
 - 👀 I’m interested in Programming and cyber security
-- 💻 I’m currently learning C and Python
+- 💻 I’m currently learning C/C++ and Python
 - 📫 How to reach me r3da@protonmail.com

 <!---